dave-leeper/mock-server/README.md

 * ServerStartTime - The time the server was started as a javascript Date object.
 * DatabaseConnectionManager - The DatabaseConnectionManager used by the server.
 * Passport - The Passport object used by the server.
+* Accounts - The user account information used by the server.
 * Headers - Authentication headers added to all responses of an authenticated user.
 * Cookies - Authentication cookies added to all responses of an authenticated user.